 Refractory bricks are a block of refractory ceramic substance utilized in lining furnaces, kilns & Fireboxes.
-This brick is composed generally to withstand great temperature, but will also usually have a low thermal conductivity for great energy efficiency.
+This brick is composed generally to withstand great temperatures, but will also usually have a low thermal conductivity for great energy efficiency.

 Fire bricks can maintain excessive heat without melting or fusion.
 Fire brick usually includes silicon dioxide and aluminum oxide.
-The procedure involved in generating fire brick is baking at a high temperature to obtain the desired result.
+The procedure involved in generating fire bricks is baking at a high temperature to obtain the desired result.

 Generally, dense types of fire bricks are used in applications with extreme mechanical, chemical, or thermal stresses, like inside of a wood-fired kiln or a furnace, which is liable to abrasion from wood, fluxing from ash or slag, and great temperatures.